education.vic.gov.au

 • ensure that enrolment details are entered on the Victorian Assessment Software System (VASS) database

-• ensure that appropriate information and documentation about the school is provided to the student/responsible adult and, the relevant contact point at the school regarding the NSSP program
+• ensure that appropriate information and documentation about the school is provided to the student/parent/carer and the relevant contact point at the school regarding the NSSSFSP program

-• maintain up-to-date records through the CASES21 database and ordinary school processes for the time the student is enrolled at the home school
+• maintain up-to-date records through the CASES21 database and standard school processes for the time the student is enrolled at the home school

-• ensure that all students in statutory out-of-home care (OOHC), Koorie students, students receiving funding through the Program for Students with Disabilities (PSD), youth justice and students with a re-engagement program contract, have an Individual Education Plan (IEP).
+• ensure that all students in statutory out-of-home care (OOHC), Koorie students, students receiving funding through Disability Inclusion or the Program for Students with Disabilities (PSD) and youth justice students have an Individual Education Plan (IEP).

 Informed consent